Curves in the disc, the type B braid group, and the type B zigzag algebra: Artin Groups of Type and Type as Mapping Class Groups

 If $c_0, c_1$ are isotopic curves with $\{0\}$ as one of its endpoints, $c_0 \cap c_1 \cap \partial \DB = \emptyset,$ then $I^{trigr}(\check{c}_1, \check{c}_0) = I^{trigr}(\check{c}_0, \check{c}_1).$

 \end{enumerate}

 \end{lemma}

 \begin{proof} For (T1) and (T2) these can be proven using a simple topological argument which we omit.
 For (T3), this is a consequence of \cref{locinsym}.
-We point out that the term $(1+q_1^{-1}q_2q_3)$ is essential in the definition of trigraded intersection numbers was essential in the verification of the formula for two curves that intersect at the point $\{0\}.$ \end{proof}
+We point out that the term $(1+q_1^{-1}q_2q_3)$ in the definition of trigraded intersection numbers for two curves that intersect at the point $\{0\}$ is essential for property (T3). \end{proof}